marcelcastrobr/AWS_solution_architect/networking/Global_Accelerator.markdown

 - Lower first byte latency (round trip time for a package to go from a client to your endpoint and back again)
 - Increase throughput
 - Global service not tied to specific regions.
-- While ELB provides load balancing within one region, AWS Global Accelerator provides traffic management accross multiple regions.
+- **While ELB provides load balancing within one region, AWS Global Accelerator provides traffic management accross multiple regions**.
 - Benefits:
-    - instant regional failover
+    - instant **regional failover**
     - high availability

 Differences between Global Accelerator and CloudFront
 - CloudFront improves cacheable content (images and videos) and dynanic content(API acceleration and dynamic site delivery).
 - Global Accelerator improves performance for a wide range of applications over TCP and UDP.
-Good fit for non-HTTP use case.
+Good fit for **non-HTTP use case** (e.g. gaming, IoT, voice over IP).